pdxparrot/ggj2020/SETUP.md

   * Create an empty Prefab and add the TimeManager component to it
 * UIManager
   * Create an empty Prefab and add the UIManager component to it
+  * Create a UIData in Data/Data and attach it to the manager
+    * Attach a TMP_Font Asset to the Default font
+      * LiberationSans SDF is currently the default TMP font
+    * **TODO:** create and attach default button effect triggers
+    * Set the UI layer to UI
 * ViewerManager
   * Create an empty Prefab and add the ViewerManager component to it